-Globally, substance abuse and drug addiction has wrecked havoc on many parts of the world.
-It destroys lives and harms families, and also leads to public health crises and skyrocketing crime rates.
+Globally, substance abuse and drug addiction have wreaked havoc on many parts of the world.
+It destroys lives and harms families and also leads to public health crises and skyrocketing crime rates.
 It is very widespread, a problem with a wide variety of cultures, governments, and peoples both rich and poor.

 The special session started with goals set forth in a document published in 2009, “Political Declaration and Plan of Action on International Cooperation towards an Integrated and Balanced Strategy to Counter the World Drug Problem.”
 This declaration sets a multipronged approach towards reducing demand for drugs, reducing supply, and expanding international cooperation to make drug selling less profitable.

 Resolution 575 called for a meeting of all member states of the UN so they could find ways to meet these goals in measurable ways by 2019.
 To this end, a board was set up to allow fruitful discussion between all member states, along with involved NGOs and concerned people.
 The session was led by H.E.
 Amb.
 Khaled Shamaa, representing Egypt.
 Representatives from Mexico, Colombia, and Guatemala made the request that allowed this special meeting to take place 3 years ahead of schedule.